 Step 9: Now place a battery operated tea light or a normal tea light (or fairy lights) in your ice lantern to turn your room into a winter wonderland.

-This ice experiment is a must to practice hygge at home.
+This ice experiment is a must to practice hygge at home and looks straight out of a Disney movie.
 It is just perfect with a cup of hot chocolate, a winter picture book and a snuggly blanket to make memories with kids.

 Winters certainly reminds of snow irrespective of whether it snows where you live or not!
 And that’s the inspiration behind this fun science activity.
 Make fake snow and get ready for a snowball game.